 The proposed vehicular route on drawing 2435-CHE-109 shows the site being served off a new section of road constructed to serve the wider development parcel north of the A249 Brielle Way, which would be accessed in turn via a new fourth arm of the existing A249 Brielle Way/Thomsett Way roundabout.
 It is not likely that KCC would wish to adopt this new road as it would not connect to any of our exiting network, the A249 being administered by Highways England.
 The land parcel this new road would serve is also allocated in the local plan for commercial and industrial uses, which would be another reason for us not seeking to adopt it.
 Having examined the submitted plans, however, I am satisfied that the access arrangements as proposed should be able to meet relevant standards for visibility and road geometry.
-The design of the new roundabout arm, its impact on their highway and the interaction of the new road with the A249 will need to be assessed by Highways England who are the statutory authority in this instance.
+The design of the new roundabout arm, its impact on their highways England who are the statutory authority in this instance.